Morgan Stanley slashes price target on Etsy Inc. [ETSY] – find out why.

-Etsy Inc. [NASDAQ: ETSY] traded at a high on 08/19/21, posting a 0.78 gain after which it closed the day’ session at $192.28.
+Etsy Inc. [NASDAQ: ETSY] jumped around 10.31 points on Thursday, while shares priced at $212.59 at the close of the session, up 5.10%.
 The company report on August 7, 2021 that Etsy to Participate in Upcoming Investor Conferences.

 Etsy, Inc. (Nasdaq: ETSY), which operates two-sided online marketplaces that connect millions of passionate and creative buyers and sellers around the world, announced virtual participation in the below investor events.